-Experiencing such problems can affect your ability to work or complete every day tasks.
-It is very upsetting to realize that your cancer has been successfully treated, but as a result, you are experiencing cognitive problems.
+Cancer and cancer treatment can affect your thinking, memory, concentration and behavior.
+These “cognitive changes” can interfere with your ability to work or perform everyday tasks.
+It can be very upsetting to realize that your cancer has been successfully treated, but you still do not feel like your old self.

 - Difficulty concentrating

 - Inability to think clearly or find the right words

 These tips can help you cope with mild cognitive changes.
 Be sure to talk with a health care professional in case there is an underlying condition that can be treated.

 - Tell a family member or friend.
 Let people know what’s going on so they can support you.

 - Plan your day and schedule things that require the most concentration for when you feel best.